bitovi/academy/src/react-native/18-maps/maps.md

 ### Exercise 1

-- Implement Google Map's `MapView` for it to properly render when the `Map` tab is selected.
+For this exercise, implement Google Map’s `MapView` for it to properly render when the `Map` tab is selected.

-Hint: The `MapView` takes its own `style` prop.
+**Hint:** The `MapView` takes its own `style` prop.
 As a minimum it needs `minHeight` variable to render.
 If the view is too small, try adding another variable to increase its size.

 ```jsx
 <MapView style={{ minHeight: "100%" }} />